We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s best to have it regularly cleaned by a professional jeweler once or twice per year, but you should be cautious with do-it-yourself methods.

-Although some recommend to let it soak in warm water with dishwashing soap, you should avoid the harsh abrasives it’ll experience by cleaning it too hard with a toothbrush.
+Although it’s recommended to let it soak in warm water with dishwashing soap, avoid the harsh abrasives it’ll experience by cleaning it too hard with a toothbrush.

 In no time, its sparkle will return and its improved light performance will make it look bigger.